Skip to main content

 Our story

-The Sydney Opera House exists because a few brave people dared to think differently and is now a World Heritage-listed masterpiece.
+The Sydney Opera House exists because a few brave people dared to think differently.
 From conception to completion, the building tested the limits of engineering, construction and design.

-Designed by the Danish architect Jørn Utzon, its unique and innovative design represents a breakthrough in modern architecture.
-The iconic sail-like structures have made it a symbol of Sydney and modern Australia as a whole.
+Designed by the Danish architect Jørn Utzon, this World Heritage-listed masterpiece represents a breakthrough in modern architecture.
+The famous sails have become a symbol of Sydney and modern Australia as a whole.

-When the Opera House opened its doors in 1973, a new era of cultural discovery and community engagement began.
-Five decades later, we stand as the nation’s busiest performing arts centre and an important community meeting place.
-With more then seven venues and event spaces, it is now a host to a wide range of events such as concerts, ballets, operas, and theatre productions.
+When the Opera House opened its doors in 1973, a new era of cultural discovery began.
+Five decades later, it is the nation’s leading tourism destination, one of the world’s busiest performing arts centres and a community meeting place that belongs to all Australians.
+Its programming spans many arts forms and attracts a variety of audiences in person and online.

 Discover more about our story and contribution to culture, heritage, sustainability and tourism.